 Our prices are for hand-made, bespoke jewellery and not off the shelf items commonly found in the high street or internet based businesses.
 Despite our jewellery being hand-made and unique for you, comparative items with similar metals and jewels are often more expensive on the high street or internet retailers.
 This is due to their high advertising and property costs as well as middle-men dealers – which we don’t have.
-We buy our precious stones direct from Antwerp and manufacture all our designs in-house.
+We buy our precious stones direct from the Worldwide Diamond Market and manufacture all our designs in-house.

 Yes.
 We love that.
 We like to breathe new life into older, sentimental pieces of jewellery and give them a fresh, contemporary or a well made traditional look.
 Furthermore, we are able to re-cut diamonds and precious stones to make them ‘as new’ for your new design.
 Contact us to find out more.

 Most people when thinking about buying a piece of diamond jewellery, can simply go online and read about the basics and the 4Cs:

 Carat: The size or mass of the stone, which is a very straight forward measurement.

 Clarity: The amount of inclusions or flaws in a diamond.

 Colour: The range of how white or how yellow a diamond is.

 Cut: How well the diamond has been cut with reference to proportions (round brilliant only), polish and symmetry.

 At Blair and Sheridan, we like to give our clients more in-depth information and advice on what types of stones to buy.
 With this information, we can source the appropriate diamonds direct from the Worldwide Diamond Market.